percy-b/Tokenization/README.md

-# Tokenization
+# BPE Tokenization
-Byte Pair Encoding Tokenization (BPE)
+Byte Pair Encoding Tokenization (BPE) with support for special tokens

 # usage
 1. prepare corpus/text data with relevant special tokens if need be